-- 1. The BIOS and firmware code updates are supported on the following IBM ServeRAID controllers: ServeRAID-4H, ServeRAID-4Mx, ServeRAID-4Lx, ServeRAID-5i, ServeRAID-6i, ServeRAID-6i+, and ServeRAID-6M. - You might need to update the remaining firmware code for other devices post-install, using either the IBM UpdateXpress CD or the RemoteUX function.
-See "Performing updates post-install with RemoteUX" on page 116 for more information on how to use the RemoteUX function.
+- The ServeRAID BIOS and firmware code updates are supported on the following IBM ServeRAID controllers: ServeRAID-4H, ServeRAID-4Mx, ServeRAID-4Lx, ServeRAID-5i, ServeRAID-6i, ServeRAID-6i+, ServeRAID-6M, and ServeRAID-7k. - 2.
+You might have to update the remaining firmware code for other devices post-installation, using either the IBM UpdateXpress CD or the RemoteUX function.
+See "Performing post-installation updates with RemoteUX" on page 123 for information about how to use the RemoteUX function.